Words and terms used in the world of From The Waters.

 A town in Impeti founded by Anoir.

-An Aelin city very near to the Tsufawi border.
+A city in Aelin very near to the Tsufawi border.
 It has a large hospital and is home to the Unimallows museum.

 A plant with silvery flowers.